loganwhite/notes/SDN/indigo_sdn_setup.md

 ```
 **NOTE:** that if using two indigo switches connecting together, one have to be **not enable*** `autoneg`, otherwise, the speed limit will not be enabled.

+**NOTE:** if setting the port speed to be 1000M which is the default maximum speed. `autoneg` should be set to yes.
+Otherwise, the link is not connected.

 Keyword `cmd` should be used here to invoke `port` command.
 The unit of speed is Mb.